Find answers to questions about purchasing a dining plan, changing a dining plan, using your dining plan and more.

 Students living in WVU residence halls are required to purchase an on-campus dining plan.
 Studies show that students who eat and live on campus tend to be more academically successful, engaged and more likely to graduate.
 Students living off campus are not required to purchase a plan; however, more than 2,000 students who live off campus choose to purchase WVU dining plans each year.

-How do I determine which on-campus dining plan is right for me?
+As a student living in a residence hall, how do I determine which on-campus dining plan is right for me?

 Our dining plans for residential students are available at several price points and offer flexibility in the number of weekly meals: